Partial Consistency with Sparse Incidental Parameters: Diverging number of structural parameters

 \section{Diverging number of structural parameters}

 In Sections \ref{sec2} and \ref{sec3}, we have considered model (\ref{eq2.1}) under the assumption that the number of covariates $d$ is a fixed integer.
-However, when there are a moderate or large number of covariates, it is more appropriate to assume that $d$ diverges to infinity with the sample size.
+However, when there are a moderate or large number of covariates, it is appropriate to assume that $d$ diverges to infinity with the sample size.
 In this section, we consider model (\ref{eq2.1}) with the assumption that $d\rightarrow \infty$ and $d\ll n$.

-Since the number of covariates grows orderly slower than the sample size, it is appropriate to proceed to utilize the penalized estimation (\ref{eq2.3}) for $(\bd{\mu}^{\star},\bd{\beta}^{\star})$ and the penalized two-step estimation (\ref{eq3.4}) for $\bd{\beta}^{\star}$.
+Since the number of covariates grows orderly slower than the sample size, we chose to continue use the penalized estimation (\ref{eq2.3}) for $(\bd{\mu}^{\star},\bd{\beta}^{\star})$ and the penalized two-step estimation (\ref{eq3.4}) for $\bd{\beta}^{\star}$.
 The corresponding estimators are still denoted as $(\hat{\bd{\mu}},\hat{\bd{\beta}})$ and $\tilde{\bd{\beta}}$, but we should keep it in mind that their dimensions diverge to infinity with $n$.
 The characterizations of $\hat{\bd{\beta}}$ in Lemmas \ref{lem2.1} and \ref{lem2.3} are still valid since they are finite-sample results.
-The iteration algorithm also wpg1 stops at the second iteration, which is supported by an extension of Proposition \ref{prop2.2} provided in Supplement \ref{PC.Paper.Supplement.Extension.d.infty}.
+The iteration algorithm also wpg1 stops at the second iteration, which is shown by Proposition \ref{prop2.2:infty} in Supplement \ref{PC.Paper.Supplement.Extension.d.infty}.

-As before, it is critical to properly specify the regularization parameter $\lambda$ .
-For the case with a diverging number of covariates, it is specified as follows:
+As before, it is critical to properly specify the regularization parameter $\lambda$ for the case with a diverging number of covariates. \begin{description} \item[Assumption (B')] The regularization parameter $\lambda$ satisfies

-where $\kappa_{n}$ and $\gamma_{n}$ are defined in (\ref{eq2.2}) and $\alpha>2$.
-Comparing it with the previous specification (\ref{eq3.1}), the main difference in formation is that $\kappa_{n}$ is changed to $\sqrt{d}\kappa_{n}$.
+where $\kappa_{n}$ and $\gamma_{n}$ are defined in (\ref{eq2.2}) and $\alpha>2$. \end{description} Comparing Assumption (B') with Assumption (B), the main difference in formation is that $\kappa_{n}$ is changed to $\sqrt{d}\kappa_{n}$.
 In fact, $\kappa_{n}$ in (\ref{eq5.1}) also depends on $d$, which will be shown in Supplement \ref{PC.Paper.Supplement.Typical.Covariates.Errors}.
-This difference highlights the assumption that $d$ diverges to $\infty$.
-With (\ref{eq5.1}), the conclusion of Lemma \ref{lem3.1} on the index sets continues to hold. \begin{lem}[On Index Sets $S_{ij}$'s] For model (\ref{eq2.1}) with $d\rightarrow \infty$ and $d\ll n$, if the regularization parameter $\lambda$ satisfies (\ref{eq5.1}), then the conclusion of Lemma \ref{lem3.1} holds. \end{lem}
+This difference is caused by the assumption that $d$ diverges to $\infty$. \begin{lem}[On Index Sets $S_{ij}$'s] Under Assumptions (A) and (B'), the conclusion of Lemma \ref{lem3.1} holds. \end{lem} Thus, wpg1, still valid is the crucial analytic expression of $\hat{\bd{\beta}}$ (\ref{eq3.2}), from which we derive its theoretical properties.
+They are similar to those in the previous section, with additional technical complexity caused by the diverging dimension $d$.